 Term Definition Direct engagement An assurance engagement in which a CMA in practice measures or evaluates the underlying subject matter against the applicable criteria and presents the resulting subject matter information as part of, or accompanying, the assurance report.
 In a direct engagement, CMA's conclusion addresses the reported outcome of the measurement or evaluation of the underlying subject matter against the criteria.
 Direct financial interest A financial interest: (a) Owned directly by and under the control of an individual or entity (including those managed on a discretionary basis by others); or (b) Beneficially owned through a collective investment vehicle, estate, trust or other intermediary over which the individual or entity has control, or the ability to influence investment decisions.
 Director or officer Those charged with the governance of an entity, or acting in an equivalent capacity, regardless of their title.
 In case of a Company, as defined under Sections 2(34) and 2(59) of the Companies Act, 2013.
 Eligible audit engagement This term is described in paragraph 800.2 of the Code for the purposes of Section 800 of the Code.
 Eligible assurance engagement This term is described in paragraph 990.2 of the Code for the purposes of Section 990 of the Code.
 Engagement partner The partner or other person in the firm who is responsible for the engagement and its performance, and for the report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal or regulatory body.
 Engagement period (Audit and Review Engagements) The engagement period starts when the audit team begins to perform the audit.
 The engagement period ends when the audit report is issued.
 When the engagement is of a recurring nature, it ends at the later of the notification by either party that the professional relationship has ended or the issuance of the final audit report.
-(Audit and Review perform the audit.
-The engagement period ends what audit report is issued.
-When the engagement is of a renature, it ends at the later of the notification by either that the professional relationship has ended or the is
+Where the audit client is a statutory audit client under the